 One’s disciplinary background may also provide guidance, i.e., applicants who come from a background that emphasizes development may find they require more related to mental health competencies like mental and behavioral disorders in adults, supportive counseling, intervention/treatment planning, etc. While those from a mental health background may need more in areas such as infant/very young child development & behavior, developmental guidance, typically developing attachment, etc. The indexed list of resources (see list on left) can be used to finding readings specific to the knowledge/skill area where more study is needed.

-In addition to a selection of readings from the list of resources, applicants are encouraged to review the notes, slides, and materials from the specialized in-service trainings in which they have participated.
+Study: In addition to the selection of readings from the list of resources, applicants are encouraged to review the notes, slides, and materials from the specialized in-service trainings in which they have participated.